 resources to the testing of the assertion in question.

-This will comprise adequate planning, proper assignment of staff, the application of professional skepticism and supervision and review of the audit work performed by the auditor.
+This will comprise adequate planning, proper assignment of staff, the application of professional skepticism and supervision, and a review of the audit work performed by the auditor.

 Read More: Analytical Procedures